-We are required to disclose changed made in our internal controls and procedures on a quarterly basis and our management is required to asses the effectiveness of these controls annually.
+We are required to disclose changes made in our internal controls and procedures on a quarterly basis and our management is required to asses the effectiveness of these controls annually.
 However, based on our aggregate worldwide market value of equity held by non-affiliates as of June 30, 2022, we expect that we will become a "non-accelerated filer," as defined by the SEC, on December 31, 2022.
-Accordingly, for our Annual Report on Form 10-K for the year ending December 31, 2022, our independent registered public accounting firm will no longer be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
-An independent assessment of the effectiveness of our internal controls over financial reporting could detect problems that our management's assessment might not.
+Accordingly, for our Annual Report on Form 10-K for the year ending December 31, 2022, our independent registered public accounting firm will no longer be required to attest to the effectiveness of our internal controls over financial reporting could detect problems that our management's assessment might not.